Broadcast push is used to push the same message to all Android and iOS devices in the whole network. You can use it to meet some operation needs.

 - When the display type is Silent push: MPS self-built channel is selected by default, and you cannot modify it.

-- Default channel: MPS uses third-party channels to push messages.
-When your App is not connected to the third-party channel, or it is connected to the third-party channel but the target device is not manufactured by the third party, the system uses an MPS self-built channel to push messages.
+- Default channel: MPS uses vendor channels to push messages.
+When your App is not connected to the vendor channel, or it is connected to the vendor channel but the target device is not manufactured by the third party, the system uses an MPS self-built channel to push messages.

 - MPS self-built channel: MPS uses a self-built channel to push messages.